Burnaby women's counselling

 Heal

 Burnaby childhood abuse counselling helps you heal from the childhood abuse you experienced.
 You may struggle with feelings of shame, embarrassment, blame, and confusion.
-Some adult survivors of childhood abuse had coping mechanisms, but these may no longer be effective.
+Some female survivors of childhood abuse had coping mechanisms, but these may no longer be effective.
 You may find it challenging to keep up with work, socialise with friends or family, and engage in day-to-day activities without feeling triggered.
 As your Burnaby therapist, we work together to unpack past experiences and heal them so they no longer trigger you.
 We can not change what happened, but we can change how you feel about it.
-We also work together to heal your inner child; we identify their unmet needs, wants and fears.
+We also work together to heal your inner child by identifying their unmet needs, wants, and fears.
 Some of our work together involves validating your inner child’s feelings and meeting their unmet needs.

 FAQ